Best Oil-Free Vitamin C Serum: 5 Lightweight Picks That Brighten Without the Grease

 ✅ Pros

-• Thin texture that layers easily in the morning
+• Thin texture that should layer easily

 ❌ Cons